MarissaReitsma/AHEaD-2022/README.md

 5) Explore how alternative model specifications (both which covariates are included and which response distribution is specified) change the model fit.

 ##### Build the Risk Adjustment Simulation Data

+Read more about the Medicare risk adjustment formula and data in the Supplementary Material of Zink & Rose (2021) [here](https://informatics.bmj.com/content/bmjhci/28/1/e100414.full.pdf?with-ds=yes).

+Select five variables to start with to generate.

 ## Weeks 5-7 (July 18 - August 5)